Chapter 5 - Administration

 Part 1.
 Purpose.

-Electronic communication is an important part of contemporary business practices, including the operations of colleges, universities and the system office.
-The purpose of this procedure is to clarify institution and employee responsibilities associated with provision of cellular devices and mobile computing devices.
+Electronic communication is an important part of contemporary business practices, including the operations of colleges, universities, and the system office.
+The standards and responsibilities in this procedure are supplemental to other applicable board policies and system procedures including, but not limited to, Board Policy 5.22 and System Procedure 5.22.1.
+This procedure clarifies college, university, system office, and employee responsibilities associated with system-owned cellular devices and mobile computing devices and use of employee-owned cellular and mobile computing devices for system business.

 Part 2.
 Definitions.

 Subpart A. Cellular device.
-Cellular device means a cell phone or a mobile computing device with voice capability.
-A cellular device is characterized by the fact that service plan cost generally is determined by the amount of use.
+A cell phone or a mobile computing device with voice capability.

 Subpart B. Mobile computing devices.
-Mobile computing devices are portable computing and telecommunications devices that can execute programs.
-This definition includes, but is not limited to, notebooks, Palmtops, personal digital assistants, IPods, BlackBerry devices, and cell phones with internet browsing capability.
+Portable computing and telecommunications devices that can execute programs.
+Examples include, but are not limited to: laptops, tablets, and cell phones with internet browsing capability.
 Use of a mobile computing device may or may not require a wireless communication service plan or incur connection charges.

 Subpart C. Department cellular device.
-A system cellular device purchased and maintained by a college, university or the system office department or division for use by more than one employee or other authorized user while engaged in their assigned duties.
+A system cellular device purchased and maintained by a college, university, or system office department or division for use by more than one employee or other authorized user while engaged in their assigned duties.

 Subpart D. Other wireless communication service.
-Other wireless communication service is any subscription-based communications service that relies on commercial cellular services for data or voice transmissions.
-These services are often marketed using names such as mobile content, wireless music services, cellular services, 3G wireless services, text messaging services, digital cellular services, mobile wireless services, mobile data services, wireless data services, wireless telecommunications services, analog cellular services, cellular data services, etc.
+A subscription-based communications service that relies on commercial cellular services for data or voice transmissions.
+These services are often marketed using names such as mobile content, wireless music services, cellular services, mobile data services, text messaging services, digital cellular services, mobile wireless services, mobile data services, wireless data services, wireless telecommunications services, analog cellular services, cellular data services, etc.

 Subpart E. System cellular device or plan.
-A system cellular device or plan includes a cellular device or service plan provided to an employee by a college, university, or the system office for business purposes.
+A system cellular device or service plan provided to an employee by a college, university, or the system office for business purposes.

 Part 3.
-Eligibility for Cellular Device, Mobile Computing Device, or Other Wireless Communication Service Plans.
+Eligibility for System-Owned Cellular Device, Mobile Computing Device, or Other Wireless Communication Service Plans.

 c.
-The employee does not have an assigned office or workspace and needs to be contacted on a regular basis by college, university or system office constituents for assigned services or to provide needed information;
+The employee does not have an assigned office or workspace and needs to be contacted on a regular basis by the college, university, or system office constituents for assigned services or to provide needed information.

 d.
 It is a job requirement that the employer be able to reach the employee outside of the employee’s normal work hours.

-A college, university or the system office is not required to provide a device or service plan
+A college, university, or the system office is not required to provide a device or service plan and is expected to periodically review the continued need and finances associated with the devices as a general management practice.

-- The supervisor of an employee requesting the device and plan must determine if the employee meets the threshold eligibility requirements in Part 3.
+- The supervisor of an employee requesting the device, service and/or service plan must determine if the employee meets the threshold eligibility requirements in Part 3.

-- A device shall be issued only if approved by an authorized administrator of the college, university or system office.
+- A device/service/service plan shall be issued only if approved by an authorized administrator of the college, university, or system office.

-- Documentation to support the decision to issue the device and plan must be retained by the appropriate administrative unit at the college, university or system office consistent with records retention standards and be available for review and audit.
+- Documentation to support the decision to issue the device and plan must be retained by the appropriate administrative unit at the college, university, or system office consistent with the records retention schedule and be available for review and audit.

-- Colleges and universities are encouraged to procure devices and plans under state or System negotiated contracts when possible.
+- Colleges and universities are encouraged to procure devices, services, and plans under state or system negotiated contracts when possible.

-Subpart B. Annual review.
-The employee's supervisor and the authorized administrator annually must review and document the continued business need for the device and plan.
+Subpart B. Employee Annual review.
+The supervisor is responsible to annually review and document the continued business need for the device, service, and/or plan.
+Mobile computing devices issued pursuant to Part 3-e shall not be subject to the requirements of this Subpart.

 Part 5.
 Employee Responsibilities.

-a.
-An employee who receives a cellular device or mobile computing device under this procedure is responsible for ensuring that the device is available for service during applicable business hours and as needed.
+- An employee who receives authorization under this procedure is responsible for ensuring that the system owned device is available for service during applicable business hours and as needed.

-b.
-The employee must immediately return the device upon request by the employee's supervisor or upon the end of employment.
+- The employee shall immediately return the device upon request by the employee’s supervisor or upon the end of employment.

 Part 6.
 Cellular Devices.

 Subpart A. Personal use.
 System cellular devices and services are intended for system business.
 In accordance with Minn.
-Stat. § 43A.38, Board Policy 5.22, system procedure 5.22.1, Minnesota Management and Budget Human Resources/Labor Relations Policy #1423, personal use of a system cellular device and plan is allowable only for incidental and de minimis use.
-Improper personal use may result in revocation of the employee's cellular device and plan usage or cellular device allowance, reimbursement for unauthorized calls, and disciplinary action, up to and including termination.
+Stat. § 43A.38, Board Policy 5.22, System Procedure 5.22.1, Minnesota Management and Budget Human Resources/Labor Relations Policy #1423, personal use of a system cellular device and plan is allowable only for limited and reasonable incidental and de minimis use.
+De minimis use is personal use that does not result in any additional costs or loss of time or resources, or results in an incremental cost or loss of time that is so small so as to make accounting for it unreasonable or administratively impractical.
+Incidental use means personal use that is of minimal duration in length and frequency.
+Personal use of a system cellular device or service in violation of this procedure or other system work rules may result in revocation of the employee's authorization and possible disciplinary action against the employee.

 Subpart B. Monthly review of invoices.
 The employee must review and initial the cellular device invoice monthly and identify any use not permitted under this procedure before submitting the invoice to the employee’s supervisor or authorized administrator assigned to review and approve the monthly cellular device bill.

 Subpart C. Payment options for cellular devices and plans.
-Colleges, universities and the system office may pay for business-related cellular devices and plans only through either reimbursement to the employee for occasional, incremental actual expenses or direct payment to a vendor for a cellular device and service plan owned and managed by the institution unless otherwise authorized by a collective bargaining agreement.
+Colleges, universities, and the system office may pay for business-related cellular devices, services, and/or service plans only through either reimbursement to the employee for occasional, incremental actual expenses or direct payment to a vendor for a cellular device, services and/or service plan owned and managed by the college, university, or system office unless otherwise authorized by a collective bargaining agreement.

 Subpart D. Reimbursement for occasional, incremental actual expenses.
-Business calls.
-Occasional business call expenses made from an employee's personal cellular device are eligible for reimbursement if:
+Occasional business call expenses made from an employee’s personal cellular device are eligible for reimbursement if:

-- The employee has not been issued a cellular device by a college, university or the system office or the assigned cellular device does not receive service in the area from or to which the call was made; and
+- The employee has not been issued a cellular device by a college, university, the system office, or the assigned cellular device does not receive service in the area from or to which the call was made; and

 - The employee has incremental costs directly attributable to the business calls.

-Reimbursement shall be made in accordance with guidance provided by the system office.
+Reimbursement will be made in accordance with guidance provided by the system office.

 Subpart E. Personal calls while on travel status.
 Certain bargaining agreements or compensation plans provide that an employee in travel status overnight may claim expense reimbursement for actual personal telephone calls up to a defined limit.
 In addition to the incidental and de minimis use provided for in Part 6, Subpart A, employees who are issued a cellular device may make limited personal calls in lieu of claiming such reimbursement for calls while in travel status.

-Subpart F. Department cellular devices.
-A college, university or the system office may purchase cellular device equipment and service plans if the college, university or the system office determines the cellular device is necessary for the efficient operation of a department and the cellular device will be used by more than one individual.
+Subpart F. Department cellular devices, services and service plans.
+A college, university, or the system office may purchase cellular device equipment and service plans if the college, university, or the system office determines the cellular device is necessary for the efficient operation of a department and the cellular device will be used by more than one individual.

 - Purchase of department cellular device equipment or service plans must be approved by an authorized administrator.
 At the time of purchase, the responsible party for each department cellular device must be identified.
 The responsible party must perform the actions required under this procedure.